Financial Planning for Application

 The table below is a rough breakdown of the cost of attendance matching the categories on the I-20.
 To see more detail visit the Financial Aid Office website.

 Scholarships and Financial Aid

-(International students (F-1) are required to make a $4,000 deposit before the form I-20 is created.
-This deposit is fully refundable if the student decides not to attend, otherwise it is available for the following expenses:
+International students are required to make a $4,000 deposit before the form I-20 can be created.
+The deposit is refundable if you decide not to attend.

 Sponsorship: Who can become a sponsor?

 Anyone who is willing and financially able to assist you as a student can be your sponsor.
 This may include a friend, a parent, a sibling, etc. It is your responsibility as a student to find a sponsor!